-- Registration Form - Birth Certificate (or other proof of the pupils identity and age Including the pupils baptismal certificate, an application for a social security number or original school registration records and an affidavit explaining the inability to provide a copy of the birth certificate).
-This documentation is required within 30 days of enrollment. - Arizona Residency Documentation Form-Must be the same as address on Registration packet including a copy of establishing document - Immunization Record (or signed statement re: exemption pursuant to A.R.S. § 15-873) - Withdrawal Form from Previous School Required if transferring from another Arizona Public School
+- Registration Form/Packet - Birth Certificate (or other proof of the pupil's identity and age including the pupil's baptismal certificate, an application for a social security number or original school registration records and an affidavit explaining the inability to provide a copy of the birth certificate).
+This documentation is required within 30 days of enrollment. - Arizona Residency Documentation Form- Must be the same as the address on the registration packet, including a copy of an establishing document. - Immunization Record (or signed statement re: exemption pursuant to A.R.S. § 15-873) - Withdrawal Form from Previous School Required if transferring from another Arizona Public School